The RSS Blog

 If the server makes a difference, I do happen to be using Apache 2.

 I've checked the originating servers and it's a mix of Apache and IIS.
 I haven't found any commonality other than DOCTYPE.
-I'll compile my results and send them to M$FT.
+I'll compile my results and send them to Microsoft.

 Randy